 Daily practice for at least five days of the week is expected.
 It is the parent’s responsibility to schedule and enforce daily practice.
 The weekly assignments should be viewed as “homework.”
 Completion of homework and thorough preparation of assignments for each lesson is expected.
 The discipline of daily practice leads to progress which fuels motivation to continue to practice and progress.
 Parents are expected to be actively involved in practicing with beginners and young children until they reach an age where they can be more self-directed in their practicing.

-Length of practice will vary based on the student’s level of advancement; as a general guideline:
+Length of practice will vary based on the student’s level of advancement.

-Students in their first year of study should practice a minimum of 20 minutes per day.
+As a general guideline, students in their first semester of study should practice a minimum of 20 minutes per day.

 Students in 5th-8th grade should practice a minimum of 45 minutes per day.